tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/ogone.rst

 and check the following options:

-- The :guilabel:`URL` fields for :guilabel:`HTTP redirection in the browser` can be left empty, as Odoo will specify these URLs for every transaction request.
+- The :guilabel:`URL` fields for :guilabel:`HTTP redirection in the browser` can be left empty, as CoquiAPPs will specify these URLs for every transaction request.
 - :guilabel:`I would like to receive transaction feedback parameters on the redirection URLs`: should be checked.
 - :guilabel:`Direct HTTP server-to-server request`: should to be set to `Online but switch to a